greenelab/deep-review/manuscript.md

 al. [@11tMRPqto] attempted to model the longitudinal structure of EHRs with a RNN to predict future diagnosis and medication prescriptions on a cohort of 260,000 patients followed for 8 years (Doctor AI).
 Pham et al.
-[@HRXii6Ni] built upon this concept by utilising a RNN with a long short-term memory (LSTM) architecture enabling explicit modelling of patient trajectories through the use of memory cells.
+[@HRXii6Ni] built upon this concept by utilising a RNN with a LSTM architecture enabling explicit modelling of patient trajectories through the use of memory cells.
 The method, DeepCare, performed better than shallow models or plain RNN when tested on two independent cohorts for its ability to predict disease progression, intervention recommendation and